 How to Defrost your Amana Freezer

-Does the freezer need to be defrosted?
+When does the freezer need to be defrosted?

 - Defrost and clean your freezer when frost has built up to about 1/4” (6mm) thickness.